1. Everyone is talking about the new law on Czech citizenship for Russians. What happened?

 It violates Article 16 of the 1997 European Convention on Nationality, as the initiator of the amendment has not analyzed the feasibility of renouncing Russian citizenship under current conditions.

-4. Who will this bill affect if passed?
+4. Who does this bill affect?

 Even those who renounce their Russian citizenship won’t be able to obtain Czech citizenship due to the indefinite freeze on application processing.